-Data (3) reveals that Islamic boarding school teachers must have the nature, sincerity a commitment to work.
-All of that must be owned by every educator to convey messages from basic competencies to students.
-The readiness of educators must be prepared before carrying out the learning process in the classroom.
-Educators have prepared old subject matter before boarding schools entered and refined it while carrying out the learning process carried out by each educator.
-Some educators are also actively teaching in the form of learning videos uploaded via Youtube media so that students who forget or do not understand the previous material can easily review the learning from the senior teacher's explanation.
-The students who will study, as well as the general public, are also helped by this access so that they can participate in learning, and reflect on this at any time and place.
+Data (3) reveals that Islamic boarding school teachers must have the nature, sincerity, and commitment to work.
+Educators must possess these qualities to develop basic competencies to students.
+The readiness of educators must be prepared before carrying out the teaching and learning process in the classroom.
+Educators prepare old subject matter before the session begins in boarding schools and refine the same while carrying out the learning process.
+Some educators are also actively teaching in the form of learning videos uploaded via YouTube media so that students who forget or do not understand the previous material can easily review the learning from the teacher’s explanation.
+The students who intend to study, as well as the general public, are benefited from this access so that they can participate in learning and reflect on the concepts at any time and place.

-There is a website from this institution that contains several useful articles and writings from students, alumni, and the asatidz council (educators who are specially appointed with the main task of teaching). this is closely related to digital literacy which is now being promoted both in past world news columns, Islamic articles, and manaqib shalihin (the activity of reading the history of the believer).
-So to determine the readiness of educators, supervision is carried out by the head of the Islamic boarding school related to the lesson plans that have been made.
-More depth is shown in data four.
+There is a website from this institution that contains several useful articles and writings from students, alumni, and the asatidz council (educators who are specially appointed with the main task of teaching).
+This is closely related to digital literacy, which is now being promoted both in past world news columns, Islamic articles, and manaqib shalihin (the activity of reading the history of the believer).
+Thus, to determine the readiness of educators, supervision is carried out by the head of the Islamic boarding school in relation to the lesson plans that have been made.
+More depth is shown in data (4).

-“All activity plans will be checked by the head of the Islamic boarding school first before being actualized by all educators, then in its implementation in the classroom, it will be checked how the learning process is going without obstacles or not.
-Based on the results of observations made by researchers, every day in Islamic boarding schools there are picket teachers.
-When he was on duty, he occupied a chair and a long table in front of the teacher's room and sat there.
-However, not all of the pickets gathered there but took turns because some of them clashed with the teaching schedule.”
+“All activity plans will be checked by the head of the Islamic boarding school before being actualized by all educators.
+Then, in its implementation in the classroom, it will be checked whether the learning process is going without obstacles or not.
+Based on the results of observations made by researchers, every day in Islamic boarding schools, there are picket teachers.
+When they are on duty, they occupy a chair and a long table in front of the teacher’s room and sit there.
+However, not all of the pickets gather there but take turns because some of them clash with the teaching schedule.”

-Data (4) explains that basically, the teacher's responsibility is to condition students to recapitulate the attendance of students from class to class.
-In addition, he is in charge of recapitulating the absence of educators.
-The absence of educators is none other than to check the readiness of educators in teaching later, control the learning process, such as an order for educators to enter class, condition the class for educators who are unable to attend because there is something.
-So that the picket educator is responsible for giving assignments or replacing to teach.
-Then the interaction between educators and students during the learning process must be carried out properly.
-Previous research has shown that interaction is important for supporting the learning process, building emotional closeness between educators and students so that educators can adjust learning strategies based on the characteristics of students, and making the material presented understandable so that the learning process can run smoothly (Muhajir, 2022).
+Data (4) explains that basically, a teacher’s responsibility is to condition students to recapitulate the attendance of students from class to class.
+In addition, a teacher is in charge of recapitulating the absence of educators.
+The absence of educators is to check the readiness of educators in teaching and eventually control the learning process, such as an order for educators to enter class, condition the class for educators who are unable to attend because of personal reasons or other commitments.
+Thus, a picket educator is responsible for giving assignments or acting as a substitute to the absentee teacher.
+The interaction between educators and students during the learning process must be carried out properly.
+Previous research has shown that this interaction is important for supporting the learning process and building emotional closeness between educators and students so that the former can adjust learning strategies based on the characteristics of students and design the study material easily comprehensible so that the learning process can run smoothly (Muhajir, 2022).